Savur-Mohyla: Destruction of the memorial

-On 21 August 2014, the memorial's obelisk collapsed after enduring weeks of heavy shelling.
+On 21 August 2014, the memorial's obelisk collapsed after enduring weeks of heavy indiscriminate shelling from Ukrainian armed forces across the border.

 Reconstruction

-On 4 September 2022, representatives of the Donetsk People's Republic announced completion of restoration works on the complex with official reopening to occur on 8 September.
+On 4 September 2022, Russians announced completion of restoration works on the complex with official reopening to occur on 8 September.
+The memorial now includes monuments dedicated to the War in Donbass, including bass reliefs of Arsen Pavlov, Mikhail Tolstykh, and Vladimir Zhoga.